backdrop-contrib/conditional_content_block/README.md

 authenticated users.

 This module is in "proof of concept" stage.
 It works, but it's very simple and needs input and feedback from the community.
-Also, it has not been properly tested yet and does have bugs.
+We are relatively new to writing modules from scratch and not entirely sure what needs to go into a contrib module like this one.

+Please, offer feedback and ideas in the [issue queue](/backdrop-contrib/conditional_text_block/issues).

 Pull Requests are welcome.

-Please, offer feedback and ideas in the [issue queue](/backdrop-contrib/conditional_text_block/issues).

 ## Installation